A new approach to screening for prostate cancer

 It has been generally assumed by the general public that a well-established screen for prostate; based on assays for prostate-specific antigen (PSA).
 However, the accuracy of PSA has been widely challenged; with studies estimating over-detection to rise with age, from 27% at age 55 to 56% by age 75.
 Thus, for every life saved, 48 men are treated and 1,068 men are screened.
 Therefore, there is an urgent need to refine PSA testing to be a more effective screening tool; possibly by complementing it with complementary tests.

 To move toward developing such complementary tests we have assembled a collaborative team of clinicians, scientists and SMEs with the synergistic skills, expertise and access to samples to make rapid progress in the identification urinary and blood biomarkers for PC.
-It will employ a “big-data” approach where samples and controlled experiments provided for an in collaboration with Wrexham Maelor Hospital (Betsi Cadwaladr University Health Board).
+It will employ a “big-data” approach where samples and controlled experiments, are provided by, and are in collaboration with Wrexham Maelor Hospital (Betsi Cadwaladr University Health Board).
 These will be assessed for key diagnostic markers using metabolomic and proteomic approaches.
 The project will develop your expertise in cutting edge functional genomic technologies and their application to clinical science and practice.

 The prospective applicant should have a minimum of a 1st or good 2:1 in a relevant degree, and be available to take up the studentship by October 2019.
 The project is part-funded by the European Social Fund (ESF) through the European Union’s Convergence programme administered by the Welsh Government.
 KESS II PhD scholarships are collaborative awards with external partners.
 (Applicants need to only apply, they do not need to search for partners.)